oliviawestmacottssw/SSW.Rules.Content/rules/do-you-have-tooltips-for-icons-on-the-kendo-grid/rule.md

 ---

-Icons make your user interface clean, but users sometimes need further information about the operation they are about to perform.
+Icons make your user interface clean, but users sometimes need further information about the operation they are about to perform.​

 [[goodExample]]
 | ![ Good Example - Tooltips](kendo-tooltips.jpg)